 To do this, run Device Manager.
-Go to Sound, video and game controllers.
+Go to Sound, video, and game controllers.
 Here, Double-click your audio device.
 Next, switch to the Details tab and select Hardware IDs.
-Thereafter, right-click to copy the IDs and then paste them somewhere.
-Finally, select Driver version, right click to copy and then paste the contents in a Notepad.
+After that, right-click to copy the IDs and then paste them somewhere.
+Finally, select Driver version, right-click to copy, and then paste the contents into a Notepad.

-Initial troubleshooting step involves identification of your default device driver.
+The initial troubleshooting step involves the identification of your default device driver.
 For this, go to the Sound Control Panel, click the “Sound” link.

 Run “mmsys.cpl” in a command prompt.
 Right-click on the sound icon in your system tray and select “Playback Devices”.

 When done, in the Sound Control Panel, verify which device is your system default and return to your desktop.